ff14wed/deucalion/README.md

 Payload { OP: OP.Debug, CHANNEL: 9000, DATA: u8"SERVER HELLO" }
 // Subscriber: Request with an invalid sig.
 Payload { OP: OP.Recv, CHANNEL: 1, DATA: u8"invalid sig" }
-// Deucalion: Response with an invalid sig.
+// Deucalion: Response with an invalid sig error.
 Payload { OP: OP.Debug, CHANNEL: 1, DATA: u8"Error setting up hook: Invalid signature: \"invalid sig\"..." }
 // Subscriber: Request with a valid sig.
 Note that it is still possible to
 //             attempt to set up the hook again after an error like an invalid